-In the introduction to my upcoming book Walking Through Your Walls I talk about not being able to see the forest for the trees.
-Last Thursday, March 26, 2016 was the 2 year anniversary of a very significant day in my life that had to do with my walk; the walk of my life.
+In the introduction to my upcoming book Walking Through Your Walls, I talk about not being able to see the forest for the trees.
+Last Thursday, March 26, 2016, was the 2 year anniversary of a very significant day in my life that had to do with my walk; the walk of my life.
 This year March 26 was another very significant day although I did not necessarily plan it so.
 It was the day I emailed my first draft of the manuscript for Volume I of my book, to my editor.
 When I did that, I did not realize it was the 2 year anniversary.

-I’m still trying to figure out if that act has connection to what I’m about to tell you.
+I’m still trying to figure out if that act has a connection to what I’m about to tell you.
 If you have any ideas about this, please share your comments!
 Later that day on the 26th, I went to the grocery store.
 I had briefly checked with my husband earlier about what we needed, but for some reason, I felt unsure, so I texted him.
 When I got into the store I still hadn’t heard from him, so I called him.
-Voice mail, I didn’t leave one.
+Voicemail, I didn’t leave one.
 When I finished shopping and about to get in line I tried one last time.
 Same result.

 So, I checked out and headed home.
 It wasn’t until I was in the parking lot that it suddenly hit me: not once had I had a thought about why he had not answered.
-My entire life, from my first memory, I have been like a super competent organizer and planner.
+My entire life, from my first memory, I have been a super competent organizer and planner.
 Not out of fear, or because of fear, even though it may have appeared fearful to others.
 I was what I call, a “predictive planner.”

 I can see the energetic matrix, and I can see all the choices of what can happen at any moment, and then I can see where each of those choices lead.
 Now, when that happens, I’m not like “oh no, what if……” as I see each of them.
 It’s not a “worry” energy.
 It’s more like predictive planning.
-I just need to do far enough down every path to see the point where I feel safe and secure again, and in control.
+I just need to go far enough down every path to see the point where I feel safe and secure again and in control.

 I came into my life connected to the Great One Mind, so I have always felt safe and protected; I have always felt directed.
 I have always known that All is Always Well, long before I heard the term.

-That knowingness, does not keep me from being able to see the different possibilities.
+That knowingness does not keep me from being able to see the different possibilities.
 For example: Maybe he’s fallen off a ladder, maybe he’s fallen off a roof, maybe he’s been in a wreck.
 A different husband and it was “maybe he’s having an affair, maybe he’s left me, maybe he’s been in a wreck.”
 It was never at an emotional level; always at a high level.
 Up in my head as the saying goes.